jophde/documentation/docs/02_iOS/03_Usage.md

 * _Published_ only lets you pull published strings.

-### Pushing translations
+### Saving translations

-Pushing translations will upload the strings that have been edited on the device to the Colatris backend.
+Saving translations will upload the strings that have been edited on the device to the Colatris backend.

-### Creating new content versions

-For each new build of the app that contains new texts, an admin must create a new content version to add these new strings to the Colatris backend.
-Once they have been added, these new strings can be translated into other languages.

 ## Editing strings